 This type of surgery usually requires a few days' stay in the hospital, during which a catheter is kept in place to drain your child's bladder.
 Vesicoureteral reflux may persist in a small number of children, but it generally resolves on its own without need for further intervention.

 - Robotic-assisted laparoscopic surgery.
 Similar to open surgery, this procedure involves repairing the valve between the ureter and the bladder, but it's performed using small incisions.
-Preliminary findings suggest that robotic-assisted laparoscopic surgery has similar success rates to open surgery.
-It was also associated with a longer operating time, but a shorter hospital stay.
+Advantages include smaller incisions and possibly less bladder spasms than open surgery.
+But, preliminary findings suggest that robotic-assisted laparoscopic surgery may not have as high of a success rate as open surgery.
+The procedure was also associated with a longer operating time, but a shorter hospital stay.